 I hold a BA in English with honors from Wellesley College and was trained as a graduate student at Sarah Lawrence College in oral history.
-In 2011, I was a fellow at Columbia University's prestigious Oral History Summer Institute.
+In 2011, I was a fellow at Columbia University's Oral History Summer Institute.

-I'm accepting new clients on a very selective basis, but if you are interested in being interviewed about your life, and would like it recorded and transcribed for posterity or confidentially for your family, or simply as part of your journey, I'd love to hear from you.
-References available upon request.
+I am not currently accepting new clients, but if you are interested in being interviewed about your life, and would like it recorded and transcribed for posterity or confidentially for your family, or simply as part of your journey, I'd love to connect you with someone who can make that possible.

 Email me at katharinereece [at] gmail [dot] com.